willGauntletAi/many-notes/README.md

 **Read the [upgrading guide](UPGRADING.md) if you are upgrading from a previous version.**

-Read the [non-Docker guide](docs/installation/non-docker.md) for the full instructions.
+The Docker method is recommended because it is faster and simpler to set up.
+However, if you prefer a non-Docker installation, please refer to this [guide](docs/installation/non-docker.md) for step-by-step instructions.

 ## Customization

-You can customize Many Notes by adding environment variables to the `compose.yaml` file.
+To customize Many Notes, add environment variables to the `compose.yaml` file if using the Docker installation.
+If you chose the non-Docker installation, you should add the environment variables to a `.env` file instead.

 ### Custom URL (default: http://localhost)